TaciturnJian/pytisfactory/README.md

-# pytisfactory - python Tool for statisfactory
+# pytisfactory - python Tool for satisfactory

 [Satisfactory](https://www.satisfactorygame.com/) is a game of building factories.